 This large book contains not only a complete history of ART but extensive and thoroughly illustrated information about the refrigerator cars of ART.
 Rail historians as well as enthusiasts of the Missouri Pacific and Wabash will be fascinated by this book.

-Signature Press, hardcover, 240 pages, standard portrait book 8 x 10 in., B&W and Color photographs and illustrations.
+Signature Press, hardcover, 240 pages, standard portrait book 8 x 10 in., Black-and-White and Color photographs and illustrations.